 by Craig Brelsford

 Taiwan is one of the best places in Asia to go birding.
 It is a chip of China that broke off and developed wonderfully on its own (a metaphor apt both politically and ornithologically).
 Taiwan Island lies 130 km (81 miles) across the Taiwan Strait from Fujian.
 At 35,883 sq. km (13,855 sq. mi.), the island is a bit larger than Belgium and a bit smaller than the combined areas of Maryland and Delaware.
 The Tropic of Cancer crosses the island, and the mountains reach elevations of nearly 4000 m (13,123 ft.).
 The coastal areas attract migrating birds.
 Taiwan is a hotbed of endemism.
-The island counts 23 endemic species of bird and 56 endemic subspecies.
-In 2008, I spent 10 days in Taiwan, doing some birding.
+The island counts 30 endemic species of bird and 55 endemic subspecies.
+Four and a half years previous to this trip, I had spent 10 days in Taiwan, doing some birding.
 I vowed to go back.
 For this trip I gave myself 19 days.
 My goal was to create a photographic survey of the birds of Taiwan, with an emphasis on the endemics.
 I partnered with Wú Chóng Hàn, a Taiwanese bird guide.
 Chóng Hàn and I drove more than 3800 km (2,361 mi.).
 We ranged from Xīnběi in the north to Kěndīng in the south.
 We also spent three days on Orchid Island.
 I can sum up the performance of Chóng Hàn in one sentence: Chóng Hàn shares your passion for birding.
 In 19 days, I saw or heard 150 of the 570 species of bird recorded in Taiwan.
 I noted 19 endemic species and 31 endemic subspecies.

 THE TRIP (all dates 2013)